 Preparatory Dance Fine Arts Program

 This program is for students who would like to pursue dance as a professional career.
 BFACSD will assist the student in pursuing dance professionally by: coaching, providing audition support, assessment of skills and enhancement of placement and technique.
-BFACASD partnered with The Homeschool Academic Counselor which will additionally provide the following services: SAT, ACT prep, resume creation, portfolio support and more to aid students on the college track.
+BFACSD partnered with The Homeschool Academic Counselor which will additionally provide the following services: SAT, ACT prep, resume creation, portfolio support and more to aid students on the college track.
 Prep students must audition to join the B4AYDE.

 Preparatory Program for Dual /Non-Majors

 This program is focused towards students who may not pursue a major in Fine Arts, but are college-bound.
-For those students who would like to highlight their dance experience as a part of a wider application to higher education, BFACASD offers this Preparatory Program.
-BFACASD has partnered with The Homeschool Academic Counselor which will provide the following services: SAT, ACT prep, resume creation, summer program research, portfolio support, and more to aid students on the college track.
+For those students who would like to highlight their dance experience as a part of a wider application to higher education, BFACSD offers this Preparatory Program.
+BFACSD has partnered with The Homeschool Academic Counselor which will provide the following services: SAT, ACT prep, resume creation, summer program research, portfolio support, and more to aid students on the college track.
 Prep students must audition to join the B4AYDE.

 Dance Class Schedule

 The goal of this class is to impart the fundamentals of classical ballet.
 The student will learn classical ballet techniques and terminology.
 Each class includes barre exercises, center floor work, and across-the-floor combinations, along with an emphasis on proper body alignment.
 The ballet curriculum is based on a combination of the French and Vagonova methods of ballet.
 As a student progresses through each level, the curriculum will become increasingly more complex and intricate.
 This class is designed to improve a dancer’s range of motion, enhance muscle flexibility and increase their level of core muscle strength.

 Ballet II (ages 10 and above)